 Chris has appeared on behalf of Fortune 500 companies in cases across the country, including in multidistrict litigation proceedings.
-He has represented health care-related entities on numerous occasions in class actions, commercial disputes, and investigations by the Department of Justice, state attorneys general, and regulatory agencies.
-Chris also has frequently been engaged by both corporations and individuals to investigate, or defend against, allegations of money laundering, trade secrets misappropriation, and bribery/corruption.
+He has represented corporations in the health care, financial services, and technology industries, including health tech and fintech companies, to litigate and resolve commercial, antitrust, and fraud/false claims lawsuits.
+Chris also is regularly engaged by both corporations and individuals to investigate, or defend against, allegations of misconduct being investigated or prosecuted by the Department of Justice or State Attorneys General, including alleged money laundering or foreign bribery/corruption.

 Prior to joining Jones Day, Chris had a diverse career that included service as an Assistant United States Attorney for the Southern District of Florida and as a law clerk to Supreme Court Justice Anthony M. Kennedy.
 He is a member of the Florida, California, District of Columbia, New York, and Texas bars.